tencent cloud

 { "alxxxId" : 1, "state" : -1, "parentItxxxId" : 1, "updateTime" : -1, "persxxal" : -1 }

-As the fields of the two indexes are basically the same, the indexes can be optimized into the following index to ensure that more fields can be matched:
+Since the fields of these two indexes are essentially the same, you can optimize them into a single index as shown below to ensure that more fields can be matched by the index.

 { "alxxxId" : 1, "state" : -1, "parentItxxxId" : 1, "persxxal" : -1, "updateTime" : -1 }